Vikariusu/Todo-App/README.md

 #### Get started

+Run in both API and frontend directory:
+`npm install`

-To start the server run:
+To start the server go to API directory and run:
 `node index.js`

-To start React app run:
+To start React app go to frontend directory and run:
 `npm run`

 #### API